 Advance Your Law and Policy Career

 Enrolling in a law and policy program that focuses on real-world learning opportunities is a great way to set yourself apart from other professionals, network with key contacts, and advance your career.
-To learn more about Northeastern’s Doctor of Law and Policy program, explore our program page or get in touch with an enrollment coach to get your questions answered.
+To learn more about Northeastern’s Doctor of Law and Policy program, explore our program page or get in touch with an enrollment counselor to get your questions answered.